PhoenixTales/wiki.gothicarchive.org/characters.md

 ## Fox
 - _Rogue_ `ORG_827_FOX` in alpha 1.01d
 - can be found talking with _Ryan_, who was a _Digger_ living in _Old Camp Ring_
-- according to a comment in final version, can be found talking with a _Shadow_ in the _Old Camp Ring_
+- according to a leftover script comment in the final release, is talking with a _Shadow_ in the _Old Camp Ring_
   - `STT_330_Schatten.d`: `TA_Smalltalk (08,00,20,00,"OCR_OUTSIDE_HUT_44"); //mit Org_827_Fox`
 - finally replaced by `GRD_265_GARDIST`
   - `Wld_InsertNpc (Grd_265_Gardist, "OC1"); // OC Südtor (Ex-Fox)`